 We take your right to confidentiality seriously.
 We will only share information about you to those outside of Klinic if we have your permission, except in the following situations:

-- Threats of Harm: If we believe that you or someone else may suffer serious harm or death, we will do what is necessary for safety.
-We may need to ask the appropriate agency for help.
+Threats of Harm: If we believe that you or someone else may suffer serious harm or death, we will do what is necessary for safety.
+We may need to ask an appropriate agency for help.

-- Justice System Request: In rare cases, the court or police may ask to see client records.
+Justice System Request: In rare cases, the courts or police may ask to see client records.
 We will always try to tell you about any actions we need to take to keep everyone safe.